-What's the best scholarship for you?
-It's the one you are uniquely qualified for.
 There are hundreds of unusual scholarships looking for just the right person.
-Find out how to discover if that right person is you!
+Discover if that right person is you!

-Mention "college scholarships" and most people think of academic and athletic scholarships.
-But not every scholarship requires great grades or athletic prowess.
-Many scholarships have unusual requirements that someone is bound to match.
-Could that someone be you?
+Not every scholarship requires great grades or impressive talents.
+Many scholarships have unique requirements that someone is bound to match.

-Although at least decent grades may be required, many scholarships are awarded based on non-academic requirements.
-Some of these are relatively easy to meet, such as religious, ethnic, and geographic requirements.
-For example, there may be a scholarship just for students who live in your hometown.
+Many scholarships require only average grades, and/or have non-academic qualifications that are relatively easy to meet, such as your religious beliefs, ethnicity, and geographic location.
+For example, there may be a scholarship just for students who live in your hometown!

 Many colleges and private groups give students cash awards that aren't technically scholarships.
-For instance, a student may receive an award for submitting the best poem, essay, play, book, musical composition, or live performance.
-Academic history usually has little or nothing to do with these awards.
+For instance, a student may receive an award for submitting a winning poem, essay, or live performance.
 Contest money is typically awarded to you in a lump sum, to be spent as you wish.

 - Begin hunting for unusual scholarships with the Scholarship Finder, which lets you search for awards based on your unique interests and qualities.